 Dividends/Distributions Equity Cash

 Sometimes the opposite is true.
 Often in bank reconciliations the bank may withdraw a fee or charge (increase in the bank balance).
 Now you credit the expense and debit the cash account (increase the bank account balance on the books).
-Most accounting software programs doe this automatically with their internal bank reconciliation program.
+Most accounting software programs do this automatically with their internal bank reconciliation program.
 You simply enter the difference.

 Summary – Schedules

 In accounting the bookkeeper is responsible to create the raw detail for economic activity.
 Schedules are used to explain and calculate these values.
-From this information a general journal entry is created to post the information t the correct ledgers.
+From this information a general journal entry is created to post the information to the correct ledgers.

 Schedules are generated using spreadsheets and stored in the appropriate file structure for the respective accounting year.
-Act on Knowledge.
+ACT ON KNOWLEDGE.